axibase/atsd/administration/compaction/README.md

 ## Dataset

-The dataset represents 20+ years of historical stock trade data with minute- granularity available from the [Kibot](http://www.kibot.com/buy.aspx) company.
+The dataset represents 20+ years of historical stock trade data with 1-minute OHLC (open-high-low-close) bars available from the [Kibot](http://www.kibot.com/buy.aspx) company.

 Minutely trade statistics are available for IBM stock traded on the New York Stock Exchange.
 Recording begins on February 1st, 1998 and continues until the most recent trading day.